Manafort Case Drags As Judge Puzzles Over Legal Positions

 A Justice Department spokeswoman has called that lawsuit "frivolous."

 On Tuesday, Berman Jackson said she would not express an opinion one way or another about the merits of the civil case.
-Prosecutor Andrew Weissmann told the judge he would file by early February a motion to dismiss the lawsuit, on the ground that any effort to invalidate Manafort's criminal indictment should be considered by the same judge hearing his criminal case — not a separate judge, in a separate civil court proceeding.
+Prosecutor Andrew Weissmann told the judge he would file by early February a motion to dismiss the lawsuit, on the grounds that any effort to invalidate Manafort's criminal indictment should be considered by the same judge hearing his criminal case — not a separate judge, in a separate civil court proceeding.

 "I'm not going to comment on the record about the legitimacy of the civil action because the matter isn't before me," the judge said.
 "This is a rather unique situation."